-Hurst Meadows is one of the Parish’s most important and accessible areas of publicly-owned open space.
+Hurst Meadows is one of the Parish’s most important and accessible areas of publicly owned open space.
 Situated to the north of the village, it comprises nearly fifty acres of open grassland, hedgerows and woodland with stunning views over the Low Weald countryside.

 The land was transferred to the Parish Council as part of an agreement with developers that formed a key part of the Council’s Neighbourhood Plan.

 Hurst Meadows is a beautiful and peaceful place to enjoy nature.
-It supports an interesting and attractive variety of habitats including wildflower meadows, woodland and hedgerows and these are home to a variety of trees, plants, insects, birds and animals.
+It supports an interesting and attractive variety of habitats including grassland, wildflower meadow, woodland and hedgerows and these are home to a variety of trees, plants, insects, birds and animals.
 Informal walks are held throughout the year to introduce residents to the flora and fauna.
 These are advertised widely including on the Parish Council’s Facebook Page.

 Since acquiring Hurst Meadows, the Parish Council has improved public access and safety by laying paths and putting in gates, signs and benches whilst at the same time being careful to preserve the character of the countryside.

 There are several ways into Hurst Meadows including access via the footpath opposite the Health Centre in Trinity Road, through gates from the Millennium Garden and from the farm track at the bottom of Marchants Close.

 See map below for the names of the fields that comprise Hurst Meadows.
 (This map is in the process of being updated to include the woodland and further improve accuracy.)

 The Council has set up a conservation volunteer group who help with routine maintenance, butterfly surveys, keeping the Meadows litter free etc. In the process volunteers learn more about the ecology of Hurst Meadows, it’s wildlife, trees and flowers, as well as having fun and gaining some land management skills.
 To get involved in this group please contact the Parish Council office.